drobinkent/P4TE_UPTO_ELSEVIER_CN_REVISION_1/DOCS/Readme.md

         Yo ucan easily guess that from the IperfOutput files.
         ---- All the IPerf results used in our P4TE papers are inside folder ""/home/deba/Desktop/P4TE/testAndMeasurement/TEST_RESULTS"

+# Test configurations and results used in our paper are following.
+For each of the follwing scenarios we have tested both under
+ECMP and P4TE.
+The configuration for both the cases are same. only results are saved in different folders to compare the results

+    1) Stride pattern low load:
+        a) config  file: testAndMeasurement/TestConfigs/ecmp/l2strideSmallLarge-16k-sc8.json and testAndMeasurement/TestConfigs/P4TE/l2strideSmallLarge-16k-sc8.json
+        b) To use this test configuration make the "STRIDE_COUNT = 8" in ConfigCost.py
+    2) Stride pattern high load:
+        a) config  file: testAndMeasurement/TestConfigs/ecmp/l2strideSmallLarge-16k-sc16.json and testAndMeasurement/TestConfigs/P4TE/l2strideSmallLarge-16k-sc16.json
+        b) To use this test configuration make the "STRIDE_COUNT = 16" in ConfigCost.py
+    3) TCP incast:
+        a) config file: testAndMeasurement/TestConfigs/ecmp/l2-incast.json and testAndMeasurement/TestConfigs/P4TE/l2-incast.json
+    4) TCP congestion:
+        a) config file: testAndMeasurement/TestConfigs/ecmp/l2-congestion.json and testAndMeasurement/TestConfigs/P4TE/l2-congestion.json
+    5) Link Utilization Test:
+        a) config file: testAndMeasurement/TestConfigs/ecmp/linkUtilizationTester.json and testAndMeasurement/TestConfigs/P4TE/linkUtilizationTester.json

+## Finally results from  these test cases are processed and  relevant grpahs can be accessed from folder "ProcessedResultImages"
+    This folder also contains a summary result of the test cases in file "Resultsummary.md"

+## The Makefile contains commands to run the program for processing the test case results.